What is Long COVID?

-At our clinics, people can be seen by different members of the team.
+At our clinics, people from 16 and over, can be seen by different members of the team.
 Each patient will have different issues due to their COVID-19 and our aim is for you to see the right people to help you and, meet your needs.

 Members of the team you could see on the day of your appointment may include:

 - Community matron (a very experienced nurse)